-At a time when there are growing concerns about misinformation and fraudulent news sites, it is more important than ever for advertisers to know where their ads are being shown to protect their brands and support quality journalism.
-Trust.txt provides transparency by creating machine-readable files that advertisers, tech platforms and search engines can easily access to make connections between publishers and the industry organizations and associations to which they belong.
+At a time when there are growing concerns about ads running on made for advertising sites (MFAs), generated by AI or promoting misinformation, it is more important than ever for advertisers to know where their ads are shown to protect their brands and support quality journalism.
+Trust.txt provides transparency by creating machine-readable files that advertisers, tech platforms and search engines can easily access to make connections between quality publishers and the industry organizations and associations to which they belong.

 About the Alliance for Audited Media

 The Alliance for Audited Media powers transparency and collaboration between North America’s leading media professionals.
 With more than 100 years of experience in print and digital media audits, AAM is the industry’s recognized leader in cross-media verification with unparalleled expertise across all brand platforms including web, mobile, email and print.
-Today AAM offers an avenue for media buyers and sellers to connect, forge relationships and transact with trust by delivering authentic, credible data.
+In 2023 AAM merged with BPA Worldwide to become the largest not-for-profit media auditing organization dedicated to increasing trust and assurance across media channels.
 To learn how AAM brings trust and transparency to today’s media ecosystem, visit auditedmedia.com.

 Erin Boudreau, Alliance for Audited Media